Settings in Edgy¶

 -

-preloads - List of imports preloaded.
-Non-existing imports are simply ignored.
+preloads: List of imports to preload.
+Non-existent imports are ignored.
 Can be used to inject a path to a module in which the instance is set.
-It takes strings in format
+Takes strings in format

 module